demanuel/NewsUP/README.md

 If you have a nfo file:
 $ perl newsup.pl -file my_file -con 2 -news alt.binaries.test -nfo nfo_file

+If you have a bunch of files and you don't want to keep launching the newsup process:
+$perl newsup.pl -filelist my_list -con 2 -news alt.binaries.test

+The my_list file must have one file/folder per line.

 # Advanced
 NewsUP uses C code to do the yenc enconding.
 The code needs to be compiled.